adithyaanilkumar/deliveryt/README.md

 - Automated order receipt to email

 # What is Deliveryt?
 Deliveryt is a hyperlocal E- commerce platform for buying and selling Home made items.
-It allows for Home-makers, Artists, Pastry Chefs, Craftsman to desplay their products online and sell them.Since it is a hyper local delivery service, it is possible for Home chefs to deliver these items to the buyers.
+It allows for Home-makers, Artists, Pastry Chefs, Craftsman to display their products online and sell them.Since it is a hyper local delivery service, it is possible for Home chefs to deliver these items to the buyers.

 ## Getting started